-- Coordinated pandemic response with key campus stakeholders and monitored compliance with federal, state, and SUNY requirements. - Tracked surveillance testing compliance for campus students and employees. - Continued the maintenance of the free carpooling program on campus.
-FredRide currently has 526 members registered. - Assisted with campus compliance of new sustainability related regulations including the NYS Food Scraps and Recycling Law. - Handled the annual NY State Fire Inspection and maintained oversight of citations to ensure timely correction of all issues.
+- Coordinated pandemic response with key campus stakeholders and monitored compliance with federal, state, and SUNY requirements.
+Successfully transitioned back to prepandemic levels of operations including safety training and CPR/AED, First Aid, and Stopthe-Bleed course offerings. - Assisted with campus compliance of new sustainability related regulations including the NYS Food Scraps and Recycling Law. - Handled the annual NY State Fire Inspection and maintained oversight of citations to ensure timely correction of all issues.